KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 If I worked on a team, and someone contributed something like this to the codebase, I'd be having serious, *serious* words.

-The next dev that comes a long and wants to override this cascading rule is going to have a tough time.
+The next dev that comes along and wants to override this cascading rule is going to have a tough time.
 With that in mind, I would advise against using nesting at all costs---unless you know what you're doing.

-Lucky for us, there's a plugin for that!
+Lucky for us, there's a plugin for this!
 With Stylelint, we can set a max nesting limit to help swat away any nesting abuse.

 ~~~sh
 npm install stylelint-statement-max-nesting-depth --save-dev